pmagwene/latex-nihbiosketch/README.md

 # latex-nihbiosketch

-A LaTeX class implementing the new (as of 2015) NIH Biographical Sketch Format.
+A LaTeX class implementing the new NIH Biographical Sketch Format.

 This LaTeX document class tries to adhere to the Biographical Sketch formatting requirements outlined in NIH Notice [NOT-OD-15-032](http://grants.nih.gov/grants/guide/notice-files/NOT-OD-15-032.html).
 This new format is required for applications submitted for due dates on or after May 25, 2015.